Brideless Groom: Production notes

 Brideless Groom was filmed on March 11–14, 1947.
-The plot theme of Brideless Groom is not unique, having been used in (among others) Buster Keaton's 1925 comedy Seven Chances (remade in 1999 as The Bachelor).
+The plot theme of Brideless Groom is not unique, having been used in (among others) the Buster Keaton comedy Seven Chances (1925), which would be remade more than seven decades later as The Bachelor (1999).
 Writer Clyde Bruckman was also partially responsible for Seven Chances.
-Brideless Groom would be recycled in the second half of the 1956 Stooge short Husbands Beware.
+Brideless Groom would be recycled in the second half of the Stooge short Husbands Beware (1956).

 The film features longtime Stooges supporting player Emil Sitka's best-remembered line "Hold hands, you lovebirds!" (the line is actually engraved on Sitka's headstone).
-The shot where Sitka has a birdcage smashed on his head was worked into the 1994 movie Pulp Fiction when Eric Stoltz is watching television.
+The shot where Sitka has a birdcage smashed on his head was worked into the film Pulp Fiction (1994) when Eric Stoltz is watching television.

 The version of "Voices of Spring" during Shemp and Miss Dinkelmeyer's singing lesson was sung by frequent Stooge co-star Christine McIntyre, who appears in this short as Miss Hopkins.
 This version of "Voices of Spring", along with McIntyre herself, were previously used in the Stooges' Micro-Phonies (1945).